Realtime-Coding/CalenderView/README.md

 - **withDayPanel** can change the day Text font, Text Color, Text Size, Selected background, Selected Text Color, Background of day
 - **withCalenderViewBg** can change the CalendarView background
 - **withEvents** can gives events dates to calendarView which shows small dot indcaotr below of day
+- **withUpdateSelectDate** This method will change the background color of selected date.
+It's required when using Kotlin code instead of XML configuration

 #### Watch Demo Video